Maximum entropy states of collisionless positron-electron plasma in a dipole magnetic field: Introduction

 In an inhomogeneous magnetic field such as a dipole magnetic field, the properties of the equilibrium states are strongly dependent on the presence of adiabatic invariants \cite{LandauMec}.
 When the time scale of collective electromagnetic fluctuations within the plasma are longer than the period of cyclotron gyration, bounce motion, or toroidal drift, the corresponding adiabatic invariant (magnetic moment $\mu$, bounce action $J_{\parallel}$, or magnetic flux $\Psi$) is conserved by the dynamics of a single charged particle.
-If local electromagnetic interactions (Coulomb collisions) among charged particles also preserve the total value of each adiabatic invariant in the same way the total energy remains constant during a binary scattering, this results in a set of constraints on the equilibrium distribution function of the system, which departs from a standard Maxwell-Boltzmann distribution \cite{Hasegawa1990,YosPPCF,YosPTEP}.
-To understand how this occurs, it is useful to consider the limiting case in which the value of one adiabatic invariant, say $\mu$, is preserved exactly, even during local Coulomb collisions with other particles.
+Indeed, the essential feature of adiabatic invariants is that they remain approximately constant as long as perturbations acting on a dynamical system are slow compared with the period of adiabatic motion.
+This results in a set of constraints on the equilibrium distribution function of the system, which departs from a standard Maxwell-Boltzmann distribution \cite{Hasegawa1990,YosPPCF,YosPTEP}.
+To understand how this occurs, it is useful to consider the limiting case in which the value of one adiabatic invariant, say $\mu$, is preserved exactly.
 Then, on each phase space submanifold corresponding to a level set of $\mu$ (a $\mu$-leaf) the effective phase space measure is reduced to $Bdxdydz dv_{\parallel}$, where $\lr{x,y,z}$ are Cartesian coordinates and $v_{\parallel}$ denotes the velocity along the magnetic field.
-If $f_{\mu}\lr{x,y,z,v_{\parallel}}$ is the distribution function on a $\mu$-leaf, entropy maximizing processes such as cross-field diffusion lead to a flattening of $f_{\mu}$, with a corresponding thermalized spatial density $n=B\int f_{\mu}dv_{\parallel}d\mu\sim B$, which is inhomogeneous for an inhomogeneous $B$ (for further details see \cite{YosPTEP,Sato2015,Sato2016}).
-Therefore, a statistical description of thermal equilibria must take into account the nontrivial role played by adiabatic invariants in shaping the distribution function of each particle species.
+If $f_{\mu}\lr{x,y,z,v_{\parallel}}$ is the distribution function on a $\mu$-leaf, entropy maximizing processes such as cross-field diffusion lead to a flattening of $f_{\mu}$, with a corresponding relaxed spatial density $n=B\int f_{\mu}dv_{\parallel}d\mu\sim B$, which is inhomogeneous for an inhomogeneous $B$ (for further details see \cite{YosPTEP,Sato2015,Sato2016}).
+Therefore, a statistical description of maximum entropy states must take into account the nontrivial role played by adiabatic invariants in shaping the distribution function of each particle species.